FK Slovan Duslo Šaľa (women)

 FK Slovan Duslo Šaľa, the Slovak football club, also has a women's football team.

+History

+In the seasons 2005-06, 2006-07, and 2007-08 season, the club won the top division of the Slovak women’s league three times in a row.

 Its women's team won four national championships in a row between 2005 and 2008, consequently representing Slovakia in the European Cup.
 Most recently it was the runner-up in 2011, just one point behind Slovan Bratislava.